nicolasvazquez95/YardSale.jl/README.md

 `YardSale.jl` is a Julia package developed to simulate the dynamics of wealth distribution models using Monte Carlo simulations and ODE systems.

+Documentation is under construction and can be found [here](https://nicolasvazquez95.github.io/YardSale.jl/dev).

 ## Installation

 The package is not yet registered in the Julia General Registry.
 To install it, you can use the following command: